-To the CEOs of Facebook, Instagram, Google, Twitter, TikTok, Pinterest and Reddit:
+To the CEOs of Meta, Google, Twitter, TikTok, and Reddit:

-Implement climate misinformation and disinformation policies and enforcement that extend to content, algorithms and advertising, similar to the robust COVID 19 policies that have been published over the last 18 months (these policies should also be based on the definition above):
+We advocate for the implementation of climate misinformation and disinformation policies and enforcement that extend to content, algorithms and advertising, similar to the robust COVID-19 policies that have been published, and that you:

-- Do not publish adverts if they contain climate mis/disinformation based on the universal definition, or allow content which contravenes the definition to be monetised .
+Do not publish adverts if they contain climate misinformation or disinformation based on the definition.

-- Share your internal research on how climate mis/disinformation spreads on your platform with researchers and journalists so we can work together to tackle this global, multi-faceted issue.
+Share your internal research on how climate misinformation and disinformation spread on your platform with researchers and journalists so we can work together to tackle this global, multi-faceted issue.